We bought the worst-rated hotel in Page. Here's why.

 The part where you come in

 If you're planning a Page trip this summer or fall, you can stay in one of the new rooms while we finish the rest.
-You'll get an honest room, a real person on the phone at (928) 612-3300, and two owners who will absolutely over-answer any question about Antelope Canyon tours.
+You'll get an honest room, a phone line at (928) 612-3300 that is answered any hour, and two owners who will absolutely over-answer any question about Antelope Canyon tours.

 Check dates and rates.
 Booking direct always gets our best price.